pvnieo/cp2p-pfarm-benchmark/README.md

 ![pfarm](pfarm/pfarm.png)
 The objective of **PFARM** is to test the robustness of partial shape matching methods to significantly varying mesh connectivity and sampling. **PFARM** is created using the SHREC’19 dataset, and it comprises of 25 test pairs resulting from 26 human shapes (one null shape).
 The shapes have **significantly different meshing, vertex density, undergo varied rigid and non-rigid deformations and have significant partiality**.

+## SHREC16' Partial Matching Benchmark
+Due to popular demand, we also provide in this repository the SHREC16' partial benchmark test set (both shapes and ground truth maps).
+Please note that we provide it only for convenience, and that all credits should go to the original authors.
+The test set can be downloaded from the [benchmark website](https://www.dais.unive.it/~shrec2016/).

 ## Citation
 Please cite these benchmarks as: